MrGarri/Garquiscript/README.md

 **Execution example**

-This command will compile the file, launch the emulator, load the necessary file to execute it and open program listing and memory viewer windows within the emulator.
+The following command will compile the file, launch the emulator, load the necessary file to execute it and open program listing and memory viewer windows within the emulator.

     ./garquiscript.sh -mp <filename>